ahrazarfi/learningJS/README.md

 # learningJS
 Learning JS

-This is the space where I will document by JS learning journey from various courses, articles, and youtube tutorials,
+This is the space where I will document my JS learning journey from various courses, articles, and youtube tutorials,